Policies and Statements

 For GDPR purposes, MathWorks representative is The MathWorks GmbH, Weihenstephaner Str.
 6, 81673 München, Germany.

-Privacy Shield and privacy inquiries
+Data Privacy Framework and privacy inquiries

 Most MathWorks products and services are accessed using your MathWorks Account.
 Your name, email address, country, and the reason for your use of MathWorks products and services are required to create a MathWorks Account.
 This information is provided by either you or your organization at the time the account is created.
 We do not allow children under 13 to create a MathWorks Account.
 Accounts for children must be created by an authorized adult who can consent on the child’s behalf.